In order to avoid security-related warning messages when switching to secured connection, you may want either to:

 - What kind of predictions can I make with SwissTargetPrediction?

 - How does SwissTargetPrediction work?

-- Can I use SwissTargetPrediction with other molecules (e.g., peptides, antibodies,...)?
+- Can I use SwissTargetPrediction with large molecules (e.g., peptides, antibodies,...)?

 - What about other targets not included in SwissTargetPrediction?

-- What do the probability bars represent in the result page?
+- What do the green probability bars represent in the result page?

 - How are the targets ranked?